 A cryptographer (or cryptanalyst) helps design algorithms, ciphers and code that make networks more secure.
 They are tasked with protecting vital data from unauthorized access, while also helping to improve the security of the network.
 In many cases, these IT experts have medium-level security clearances, so they can perform contract and subcontract work for governments and large companies.

 Interested in learning more?
-The cyber security course at Woz U features HD video instruction, browser-based labs and dedicated one-on-one mentors.
+The cyber security program at Woz U features HD video instruction, browser-based labs and dedicated one-on-one mentors.
 Be prepared for an exciting career in one of the fastest growing fields in information technology in as little as 12 weeks!